elixirschool/elixirschool/lessons/en/basics/basics.md

 2.0
 ```

-If you need integer division or the division remainder (i.e., modulo), Elixir comes with two helpful functions to achieve this:
+**Important**: The `/` operator always returns a float.
+For integer division or remainder operations, Elixir provides dedicated functions:

 ```elixir
 iex> div(10, 3)